alanng10/Secane/Docue/Mail/a.md

 # Mail

+Mail tool has item.

+Mail item has format.

-Mail module list tool publish format.
+Mail item format is Docue format.

 Mail item is publish able.

-Publish format is Docue format.

 Mail item is view able.